We are a church of groups not with groups.

 Before there was even an organized Christian church, the early followers of Jesus met in small groups in homes to talk about God, pray for one another, eat with one another, care for one another, and partake in Communion.
 What we refer to as the early church, as we read in the Acts of the Apostles, was made up of small groups.
 Everyone was in one.
 Groups have never been a ministry of the church—they are the church.
 What happens on Sunday is small groups coming together to all worship together however, real spiritual growth, community, and care happens outside of the Sunday morning worship.
 Sunday worship is to support groups, not the other way around.

-Here are answers to some common questions about our groups.
+FAQs: Answers to common questions about our groups.

 • Can I bring my kids to group?